sigier/aws-apps/README.md

 ## lambda_func_get_single_pic.py is taking care of getting a single image by the attribute from DynamoDb selected table
 DynamoDb Service is used

+## lambda_func_search_pictures.py is taking care of getting  images attribute collection from DynamoDb selected table
+DynamoDb Service is used